Holiday Parade of Lights

 Fort Steilacoom Park is an expansive and historic place where Lakewood locals rub shoulders with visitors from all walks of life.
 Where joggers, dog owners, families, and festivalgoers come together to share and enjoy some of the most beautiful land the South Sound has to offer.
 Find out more of the awesome amenities and opportunities for recreation and fun!

-Fort Steilacoom Park features include an expansive trail system, baseball, softball, and soccer fields, a state-of-the-art playground, a permanent orienteering course, a radio-controlled aircraft area for hobbyists, an off-leash dog park, two picnic shelters, and year-round restrooms.
-We even have a dedicated 5k route through our trails and walkers can follow the Discovery Trail markers around our nearly 1-mile long paved Waughop Lake Trail loop.
+Fort Steilacoom Park features include an expansive trail system, baseball, softball, and soccer fields, a state-of-the-art playground, a permanent orienteering course, a radio-controlled aircraft area for hobbyists, historic barns, a 22-acre fenced off-leash dog park, two picnic shelters, year-round restrooms, and an enclosed Pavilion, perfect for summer concerts with outdoor grass seating or for the public to rent for receptions or as a meeting space.

-With all its amenities, Fort Steilacoom Park and its surrounding land that is now developed, was used by the Nisqually and Steilacoom Indian tribes as a food source and gathering place before settlers and fur traders moved into the region.
+Fort Steilacoom Park and its surrounding land that is now developed, was once used by the Nisqually and Steilacoom Indian tribes as a food source and gathering place before settlers and fur traders moved into the region.

 Subsequent uses included its transformation to a military fort that hosted a number of Army lieutenants and captains who went on to hold key roles in the Civil War — and one who even became President of the United States.
 Other uses of the property over the years include a farm maintained by patients at Western State Hospital.